oshtz/tagmeister-pc/README.md

 ## Installation

-1. Download the latest release
+1. Download the latest release (tagmeister-portable.exe)
 2. Run the executable
 3. Enter your OpenAI API key in the settings
 4. Start captioning your images!